 In addition to these parameters (which are called population-level effects in the Mixed-Effects models), in the Multilevel Mixed-Effects Models we have group-level effects.
-The notations used for them in the designed models are represented by Table N.
+The notations used for them in the designed models are represented by Table 8.

-Table N. Notations for the group-level effects.
+Table 8.
+Notations for the group-level effects.